 Orange Is The New Black Defines The Issues

 The show does an exceptional job of helping us understand how easily we could end up in the shoes of the inmates.
 No matter who you are, there is probably a character that mirrors your background, personality, or motivation.
-Because viewers see themselves in the faces of Litchfield Penitentiary, they are compelled to not only continue watching but to care for every character.
+Because viewers see themselves in the faces of Litchfield Penitentiary, they remain compelled to not only continue watching but to care for every character.

 There are a plethora of characters that face issues.
 While the following character arcs are at the forefront of issues supported by the Poussey Washington Fund, they are just a fraction of the problems the show brings to light.

 When we first met Tiffany “Pennsatucky” Doggett, she seemed like a drug-addicted inmate who only cares about herself and her faith.
 As the show progresses, her story fleshes out and we see how her experiences have shaped her worldview.
 Her story’s ending brings attention to the need for better education programs in prison and how much those programs mean to inmates.
 In order to promote education in prison, the Poussey Washington Fund gives towards the College and Community Fellowship.

 2. Piper & Aleida

 Piper Chapman and Aleida Diaz achieved — what in their earlier seasons seemed to be the ultimate goal: getting out.
 However, their problems continue throughout the parole and release process.
 This gives a glimpse of how hard it is to get back on your feet after doing time.
 Even if one does receive help from friends and affluent families, new releases face employment difficulties, social stigmas, and financial troubles.
 A New Way Of Life and The Anti-Recidivism Coalition help address these issues in an empowering way and are supported by the fund.